m24842/TrackingCamera/README.md

 ## Overview

-A proof of concept for a presenter tracking camera with intuitive focus control using a laser pointer.
-Prioritized laser tracking allows presenters to easily bring the camera's attention to specific regions when compared to footage typically captured from a static viewpoint, multi-region selection, or only presenter tracking.
+A proof of concept for a presenter tracking camera with intuitive 2-axis pan and tilt control using a laser pointer.
+By prioritizing laser tracking, presenters can easily divert the camera's attention to specific areas, allowing for more immursive remote presentations compared to footage produced by static viewpoint, multi-region selection, or solely presenter tracking systems.

 ## Dependencies